 The SCL Student Essay Prize honours the memory of Sir Henry Brooke CMG, a former President of SCL and his immense contribution to the field of computers and the law.

-This competition offers students the chance to stand out from the crowd and add credibility and marketability to their profile.
+This competition offers students the chance to stand out from the crowd and add credibility to their profile, whilst exploring a topic that will be pertinent to their future career.

 Who can enter

-You are eligible to enter this competition if you are a student (undergraduate, taught postgraduate, or research postgraduate) currently registered at an accredited academic institution or legal practitioner training course (e.g. to become a barrister, solicitor or advocate).
+You are eligible to enter this competition if you are an undergraduate student (full-time or part-time) currently registered at an accredited academic institution.

 Length of essay

-The closing date for entries is extended to 17.00 hours on Friday 31 July 2020.
+The closing date for entries is 17.00 hours on Monday 8 November 2021.
 We look forward to receiving your entry!

 Copyright and publicity

-If you are the winner or your essay is “Highly Commended”, you grant the SCL the right to publish your name, photograph, educational establishment and details of your essays.
+If you are the winner or your essay is “Highly Commended”, you grant SCL the right to publish your name, educational establishment and details of your essay.

-The prize is £300 and publication in the SCL’s Computers & Law magazine and on SCL’s website.
+The prize is £300 and publication in the Computers & Law magazine and on SCL’s website.

 The judges may, in their discretion, in addition to declaring a winner, formally award one or more other essays the title ‘Highly Commended’.